After a decade, entrepreneurship mindset continues to spread across York College

-Ten years ago, there were four majors.
-Today, there are about 73 majors and minors, Dr. Azriel says.
+Ten years ago, there were four students in the program.
+Today, there are about 73 students entrepreneurship majors and minors, Dr. Azriel says.
 The program isn’t only for students who want to run a business.
 It’s more about the entrepreneurship mindset, whether a student is starting a business, taking over a family business, or acting as an entrepreneur in a larger company.

 Students quickly jump into their major their first semester.
 The program incorporates experiential learning where students practice starting their own business and pitching ideas.

 “I tell my students that the foundation of business is creating value for customers,” Dr. Azriel says.
 “That’s of key importance.”

 Dr. Azriel works to bring in more students from across the campus and different majors with Entrepreneurship, including Music Production, Science, and Math.

 “We’ve really grown over the years,” Dr. Azriel says.
 “The focus of our program is to prepare students for careers in industries that they’re interested in.
 Employers love the creativity and entrepreneurial skills of our graduates.”

 Here are a few examples of past York College Entrepreneurship students and what they’re up to now.